Supreme Council of Judicial Ordinances: Dissolution

 The Supreme Council of Judicial Ordinances was dissolved in 1867 during the reign of Abdulaziz.
 Mehmed Emin Âli Pasha had the Supreme Council of Judicial Ordinances divided into two and the Council of State, known as the Şûrâ-yi Devlet, and the Council of Judicial Regulations (also known as the Court of Cassation, or Judicial Council [Dîvân-ı Ahkâm-ı Adliyye]) were established.
 The Council of State's first chairman was Midhat Pasha, and the Council of Judicial Regulations' first chairman was Ahmed Cevdet Pasha.
-The Council of State became the central legislative body while the Council of Judicial Regulations settled cases related to secular laws and regulations, was the final court of appeal of secular Nizamiye courts, and the supreme court of appeals.
+The Council of State became the central legislative body while the Council of Judicial Regulations settled cases related to secular laws and regulations, was the final court of appeal of the secular Nizamiye Courts (Regular Courts), and the supreme court of appeals.
 Thus, the judiciary, legislative, and the executive were separated from each other.